hanggrian/IIT-CS554/assignments/hw2.md

 > Cons: Identify 3 things that this paper could do better.

-1. **Repetitive Information**: Some pieces of information are not streamlined.
+1. **Repetitive information**: Some pieces of information are not streamlined.
   (more at [#7](#problem-7))
-2. **Lack of Concession**: Could have spent a moment to admit that the hardware barrier is still high with most builds requiring enterprise-grade SSDs or extreme-capacity HDDs.
+2. **Doesn't dicuss drawbacks**: For example, the barrier in participating in the blockchain is still high with most builds requiring enterprise-grade SSDs or extreme-capacity HDDs.
-3. **Imperfect Security**: Its security can hypothetically still be improved, as explained in academic paper *Secure Plot Transfer for the Chia Blockchain*.<sup>[\[3\]]</sup>
+3. **Imperfect security**: Its security can hypothetically still be improved, as explained in academic paper *Secure Plot Transfer for the Chia Blockchain*.<sup>[\[3\]]</sup>

 ## Problem 7